pulipakaa24/Budgeteer/README.md

 # Budgeteer
-Simple Android App Allowing Expense Tracking
+Simple Android App Allowing Expense Tracking, Final Project for CS50x 2020
 I have included the src folder, along with the Android Studio debug APK, as the rest is unnecessary.

 # Info